-The preliminary petrophysical interpretation of the Velkerri-76 wireline logs has now been carried out, which has confirmed positive indications in particular from the B shale of the Amungee Member.
-Other intervals within the Amungee Member, also show positive indications, and further analysis will now be undertaken to confirm these results.
+The preliminary petrophysical interpretation of the Velkerri-76 wireline logs has been carried out, which has confirmed positive indications in particular from the B shale of the Amungee Member.
+Other intervals within the Amungee Member, also show positive indications, and further analysis would be undertaken to confirm these results.